-While I’m over the filling stew-like dishes of winter, I like the simplicity of these pork chops and turnips.
-They’re browned and simmered in one pan and aside from a minimal sauce, don’t need much else.
+I like the simplicity of these pork chops and turnips.
+They’re browned and simmered in one pan and, aside from a minimal sauce, don’t need much else.
 It reminded me of how much I enjoy the combination of braised meat and vegetables.
 It’s a good technique to know.
 The particular kind or cut of meat can change, and any root vegetable would work here too.

 - salt and black pepper